Logiqx/wca-ipy/docs/README.md

 It provides unofficial rankings for the senior cubing community, produced from official WCA competition results.

 If you would like your name to be added then either contact me via [Facebook](https://www.facebook.com/michael.george.545) or [Speedsolving.com](https://www.speedsolving.com/forum/members/logiqx.17180/).
+To be included in the rankings, I will require your WCA ID and DOB.
+If you are a member of Speedsolving.com then please provide your nickname as well.

 **Partial Rankings**